coredns/coredns.io/content/plugins/transfer.md

     addresses.
 Zone change notifications are sent to all **ADDRESS** that are an IP address or an IP address and port e.g. `1.2.3.4`, `12:34::56`, `1.2.3.4:5300`, `[12:34::56]:5300`.
     `to` may be specified multiple times.

+ *  `source` **ADDRESS** is the local IP address to use when sending zone change notifications to the configured `to` addresses.
+It does not change which clients are allowed to request AXFR or IXFR transfers.

 You can use the _acl_ plugin to further restrict hosts permitted to receive a zone transfer.
 See example below.